The Disney Dream offers a variety of itineraries, mainly sailing to the Caribbean and The Bahamas.

 Because your server does not follow you to this restaurant, a $40 cover charge per person is applied.
 In addition to dinner, Palo brunch is served at Palo on days at sea.

-Dress code: Guests are asked to “preserve the ambiance of this fine dining venue.
+Dress code: Guests are asked to “preserve the ambiance” of this fine dining venue.
 Dress pants, slacks, and collared shirts are recommended for men and a dress, skirt, or pants and a blouse are recommended for women.
 Jeans may also be worn if in good condition (no holes).
-Please no tank tops, swimsuits, swimsuit cover-ups, shorts, hats, cut-offs, torn clothing, t-shirts with offensive language and/or graphics, flip-flops or tennis shoes.”
+No tank tops, swimsuits, swimsuit cover-ups, shorts, hats, cut-offs, torn clothing, t-shirts with offensive language and/or graphics, flip-flops, or tennis shoes are allowed.

 This adults-only premier dining location is on the Disney Dream and Fantasy.
 The French-inspired restaurant is named Remy, after the star of the hit film, Ratatouille and uses seasonal ingredients from around the world.

 Guests may only book ONE dinner at Remy in advance, however for guests that make an online reservation for a Remy Dinner for the very first night of their Disney cruise, they may also reserve a second Palo and/or Remy on one other night during their cruise.